TheCaptain989/radarr-striptracks/hotio/HOTIO.md

       *Example Synology Configuration*
       ![striptracks hotio](../.assets/hotio-striptracks-synology.png "Synology container settings")

-      >**Note:** Please be sure that your mount points for `/config` and `/data` above do not overlap with the newly added mount point!
+      >![notes]
+Please be sure that your mount points for `/config` and `/data` above do not overlap with the newly added mount point!

    2. Start the container.

-5. After the container has fully started, continue with Installation step 3 in the previous [README](../README.md#installation).
+4. After the container has fully started, continue with Installation step 2 in the main [README](../README.md#installation).

 ## Requirements
 You must have the **bash** shell available in your host path.
 You *might* attempt editing the [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) in the 99-striptracks.sh script to get around this, but that is beyond the scope of this document.

 ## Known Issues
 On at least *some* Synology hosts that use the ash shell, this script will cause the container to abort and not start.
 If this happens, ***check your container logs*** for hints as to what may be wrong.

+[warning]: ../.assets/warning.png "Warning"
+[notes]: ../.assets/notes.png "Note"